 If I were to ask you how many bodies you have? you would probably look at me strangely and answer, one of course; the one you can see and feel.

-However, according to the teachings of Ayurveda, There are actually five bodies that belong to your complete makeup that reach out far beyond your physical body.
+However, according to the teachings of Yoga, there are actually five bodies that belong to your complete makeup that reach out far beyond your physical body.

 How We Make Use Of The Five Koshas